hendriks73/directional_cnns/README.md

 ### Remote

-To run the training/reporting remotely on [Google ML Engine](https:/gcpsignup.page.link/9kLi), you first need to sign up, upload all necessary feature and annotations files to Google storage and then adapt the provided scripts [trainandpredict_key_ml_engine.sh](./trainandpredict_key_ml_engine.sh) and [trainandpredict_tempo_ml_engine.sh](./trainandpredict_tempo_ml_engine.sh) accordingly.
+To run the training/reporting remotely on [Google ML Engine](https:/gcpsignup.page.link/9kLi), you first need to sign up, upload all necessary feature- and annotation-files to Google storage and then adapt the provided scripts [trainandpredict_key_ml_engine.sh](./trainandpredict_key_ml_engine.sh) and [trainandpredict_tempo_ml_engine.sh](./trainandpredict_tempo_ml_engine.sh) accordingly.